When people imagine moving to Florida for their retirement, a question looms. Where is the place to retire in Florida?

 North Port often pops on people’s radars because of the relatively affordable real estate.

 North Port has a fascinating history of boom and bust cycles.
-It was the birthplace of many Florida retirement dreams, and the place where many of those hopes have died.
+It was the birthplace of many Florida retirement dreams, and many nightmares.
+North Port has a history of selling pipe-dream fantasies to out-of-state retirees.
+Many have been scammed and sold unusable swampland, or vacant lots in vast, empty “developments” that may never be developed.

 The city is unique in that it was literally built by real estate developers, especially the General Development Corporation, to be a retirement community.
 It just never really took off, for a variety of reasons.
 The lack of economic drivers in the region has hamstrung growth.